chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 git commit -m "Storybook deployment with GitHub action"
 ```

-Finally push it to the remote repository with:
+Finally, push it to the remote repository with:

 ```bash
 git push origin master
 ```

 Success!
-We've improved our infrastructure.
+We improved our infrastructure.

 #### Request visual review from your team